-The conclusion is that the origin of the modern calculated Jewish calendar occurred between c.
+The conclusion is that the origin of the modern calculated Jewish calendar was between c.
 750 and c.
 850, and it was agreed upon by the Gaonim (heads) of the Jewish academies at Sura and Pumbedita in what is now modern Iraq.
 These academies were the leading schools that produced rabbis and Jewish scholars.
-The Karaite movement began during the early part of this period.
-There was no Sanhedrin during this part of Jewish history, nor was there a Patriarchate.
-The argument from historical silence concerning the origin of the calculated calendar during this troublesome period of intense debate on the calendar is that Jewish authorities deliberately covered up this aspect of Jewish history because they imagined it to be an embarrassment for the origin of the modern calendar.
-The problem to wrestle about, is whether these two leading Jewish academies had the authority to permanently fix the calendar for future Jews for centuries to come by a calculation, along with the four postponement rules.
+The Karaite movement began c.770.
+There was no Sanhedrin during this part of Jewish history.